lf-edge/eden/README.md

 eden pod deploy docker://some/image:container-tag --format=qcow2
 ```

 #### Deal with multiple network interfaces.
-Expose the pod on a specific network.
+Expose the pod on a specific network

 Eve is listening on all interfaces connected.
 Docker/VM can only be exposed on one.
 By default it's the first interface (eth0).
-If you want to expose on the selected inteface you need to set up a network and then use this network upon the deploy.
+If you want to expose on the selected interface you need to set up a network and then use this network upon the deploy.

 Here eth1 is added to network n2 and then a pod is exposed on this network.

 ```console
 eden network create 10.11.13.0/24 -n n2 --uplink eth1